-- a teen’s right to a lawyer
+The right to consult a lawyer

-Important!
 Everyone, including teens, has the right to remain silent when arrested by the police.

-The parents cannot sit in on meetings with the lawyer if the teen does not want them to.
+- The parents cannot sit in on meetings with the lawyer if the teen does not want them to.

-The lawyer cannot give any information to the parents without the teen’s consent.
+- The lawyer cannot give any information to the parents without the teen’s consent.
 The lawyer must obey rules of confidentiality.

-Important!
 The court can order your child to be represented by a lawyer who has no connection to you.
 This can happen if the judge thinks that your child’s interests conflict with yours.